whatyouhide/dotfiles/README.md

      ./setup
      ```

+  1. You should have `hub` installed (if not, `brew install hub`).
+Go to https://github.com/settings/tokens and generate a new token with all `repo` permissions.
+Copy the token and use it as a password when running `hub clone SOME_REPO`.
+Otherwise, paste it into `~/.config/hub`.

   1. **asdf**: if you're using [asdf][asdf] installed through Homebrew, the figure out the prefix with `brew --prefix asdf` (for example, `/usr/local/opt/asdf`) and use that in these lines:

      1. Add `/usr/local/opt/asdf/asdf.sh` to `~/.zshenv-extra`